Drug Take Back Program

 Twice a year, the Blue Ash Police Department and the DEA provide the public an opportunity to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused, and unwanted prescription drugs.

-The next Drug Take Back Day is April 22, 2023, from 10:00 a.m. - 2:00 p.m.
+Drug Take Back Days are typically held in April and October, check the City Calendar for current dates and times.
 The dates for these events will be also posted on social media and in other City publications.

 The National Prescription Drug Take Back Day is free and anonymous, no questions asked.
 Bring your pills for disposal to the front parking lot of the Municipal and Safety Center, 4343 Cooper Road in Blue Ash.
 Only pills or patches will be accepted, no liquids, needles, or sharps.